One warm childhood afternoon in an Egyptian village, I followed my mom down a little dirt road on another improvised adventure...

 Fast Forward: the camera became my tool for connecting with others wherever I went.
 It taught me to be a more empathetic human.
 Today, I love the challenge of shaping each photo session into a meaningful, fun experience.
 I've got a special love for working with people who feel awkward in front of the camera.

-I'm a fanatic of hiking, camping, waking up before sunrise and listening to nerdy podcasts.
-I can't help but awkwardly dance a little at every wedding.
+I'm a fanatic of hiking, camping, being up at sunrise and listening to nerdy podcasts.
+I can't help but awkwardly dance a little at every wedding I photograph.
 Wherever I go, I love to find the quiet person in the corner because they usually have the most to say.

 photo by Julia Kinkela